 - a.
-The parent/guardian must request approval from the site principal in advance to the absence.
-Parents are strongly discouraged from scheduling non-medical appointments, business, or vacation travel during times when school is in session, as these are considered unexcused absences.
-Any parent contemplating family travel during school is in session must contact the school at least two weeks prior to the absence to ascertain its probable impact on their child's academic situation.
-Justifiable Absence Request (JAR) forms found online at https://robertdown.pgusd.org/should be filled out and turned in to the attendance clerk. - b.
-Approval for allowable credit due to an unexcused absence may be granted for up to ten (10) days per school year if the absence is due to business or travel that has demonstrable educational value and the student's academic progress will not be impeded as a result. - c.
-Teacher and Administrative pre-approved student absences for school-sponsored events may be eligible for full credit outside of the allowable days noted in (b) above. - d.
-The maximum number of days of allowable credit shall be ten (10) days per school year, except in unusual circumstances. - e.
-Make-up work and/or tests may not be provided for unexcused absences in excess of the established limits.
+Approval for allowable credit due to an unexcused absence may be granted for up to ten (10) days per school year if the absence is due to business or travel that has demonstrable educational value and the student's academic progress will not be impeded as a result. - b.
+Teacher and Administrative pre-approved student absences for school-sponsored events may be eligible for full credit outside of the allowable days noted in (b) above. - c.
+The maximum number of days of allowable credit shall be ten (10) days per school year, except in unusual circumstances. - d.
+Make-up work and/or tests may not be provided for unexcused absences in excess of the established limits. - e.
+To be considered for allowable credit due to an unexcused absence, please fill out a Justifiable Absence Request found online at https://robertdown.pgusd.org/documents/School/Forms/JustifiableAbsence RequestFormRHD.pdf